-Managing the trade-off between food production and biodiversity is a major part of conservation and sustainability—crops and pasture have long replaced wilderness as the dominant landscape on Earth—managers need to find solutions that feed everyone while minimizing environmental impact.
-Fisheries are no different.
-Scientists and managers need to find the right balance between seafood harvest and biodiversity impacts like bycatch.
+Managing the trade-off between food production and biodiversity is one of the most challenging parts of conservation.
+Crops and pasture have long replaced wilderness as the dominant landscape on Earth—and we need more food as the population grows.
+How do decision makers find solutions that feed everyone while minimizing environmental impact?
+In fisheries, scientists and managers need to find the right balance between seafood harvest and biodiversity impacts like bycatch.

 A paper out this month entitled, The trade-off between biodiversity and sustainable fish harvest with area-based management (open access), shows how regulating fishing effort by area and gear can produce a win-win solution for food production and biodiversity.

-The authors used two case studies to see how closing specific areas to particular kinds of fishing changed harvest and biodiversity.
+The authors used two case studies to evaluate how closing specific areas to particular kinds of fishing changed harvest and biodiversity impacts.
 They calculated the equilibrium abundance of the targeted fish and non-target species of concern (birds, mammals, corals & sponges, etc.), then adjusted fishing effort by gear type and area to find the most beneficial results.

 They found that the trade-off between fishery production and biodiversity is not linear, but convex, meaning win-win compromises exist in the middle.
 For example, biodiversity is maximized when no fishing is allowed, but a significant amount of fishing can result in only a small biodiversity loss (with the right area management in place).